What are Reinsurance Companies?

 A primary insurer (the insurance company) transfers policies (insurance liabilities) to a reinsurer (the reinsurance company) through a process called cession.
 Cession simply refers to the portion of the insurance liabilities transferred to a reinsurer.

-Similar to how individuals pay insurance premiums to insurance companies, insurance companies pay insurance premiums to reinsurers for the transfer of insurance liabilities.
+Similar to the way individuals pay insurance premiums to insurance companies, insurance companies pay insurance premiums to reinsurers for the transfer of insurance liabilities.
 The diagram below depicts such a relationship.

 Roles of Reinsurance Companies